T

 landmark

-One of the most important mosques in Cairo and a center of Islamic learning for centuries.
-Admire its beautiful courtyards, minarets, and ancient architecture.
+One of the most significant mosques in Cairo, Al-Azhar is also a renowned center of Islamic learning.
+Admire its beautiful architecture, serene courtyards, and historical significance.

 4. Evening